mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ### `web-ext sign`

-This command uses the [addons.mozilla.org add-on submission API](https://addons-server.readthedocs.io/en/latest/topics/api/addons.html) (8.0.0 or later) or the [addons.mozilla.org API](https://addons-server.readthedocs.io/en/latest/topics/api/v4_frozen/signing.html) (7.11.0 or earlier) to sign your extension.
-If successful, it downloads the signed `.xpi` file, which you can use to [self-host your extension](/documentation/publish/self-distribution/).
+This command uses the submission features of [addons.mozilla.org add-on API v5](https://addons-server.readthedocs.io/en/latest/topics/api/addons.html) (8.0.0 or later) or the signing features of [addons.mozilla.org API v4](https://addons-server.readthedocs.io/en/latest/topics/api/v4_frozen/signing.html) (7.11.0 or earlier) to sign your extension.
+In version 8, the command creates a listed versions on AMO by enabling the  necessary metadata to be submitted with the extension file.
+In version 7, the command downloads a signed `.xpi` file that you can use to [self-host your extension](/documentation/publish/self-distribution/).

 You must create [API access credentials](http://addons-server.readthedocs.org/en/latest/topics/api/auth.html#access-credentials) to run this command.
 [Obtain your personal access credentials here](https://addons.mozilla.org/developers/addon/api/key/).